 e.
 Culpable act or omission

 f.
 Refusal to work due to serious conscientious objection and modification not possible

 h.
 Other circumstances that are such that continuation cannot be required

 i.
 Cumulation ground (several incomplete dismissal grounds are combined)

 With each dismissal, therefore, a choice must be made between the various grounds for dismissal, whereby since 1 January 2020 it is also possible to fall back on the cumulation ground (i).

 In the event of a dismissal at the initiative of the employer, the employee is in principle entitled to the transition payment.
 This transition payment is not due in the event that the employee is dismissed for serious culpable acts or omissions, such as, for example, in case of immediate dismissal.
 Pay attention.
 If the cumulation ground is used, the court may increase the transition compensation by a maximum of 0.5.

 Depending on the grounds for dismissal, the UWV procedure or the sub-district Court procedure must be followed.
+Before approving a dismissal, the Employee Insurance Agency or the sub-district Court checks whether it is a fair dismissal or not.
 Many conflict are settled by means of a termination agreement at an earlier stage.
 Together with the client we go through the options and together we determine the strategy that fits within the rules of Dutch dismissal law.

 You can always come to us for a free exploratory interview of half an hour during which you can submit your legal problem to us.
 Based on this conversation you can decide whether you want to work with us.
 Contact us for an appointment.
 We are happy to assist you.
 Our motto is not for nothing: "Your problem, our concern."